 Purchase the August 2015 issue of Record Collector

-Believing In Daydreams (The Solo Monkees Collection) is a 5-CD release produced by longtime Monkees fan Chris Coyle.
+Believing In Daydreams (The Solo Monkees Collection) is a rare, fan-produced 5-CD collection curated by longtime Monkees fan Chris Coyle.
 Strictly limited to 50 copies, the set was circulated among a small group of fans, myself included, in 2002.
 With artwork designed by Matt Moring, Believing in Daydreams was an attempt to highlight pre- and post-Monkees solo recordings, including alternate takes and B-sides, all taken from the best quality sources available at that time.
 Some of the 50 copies were sold on eBay and through a dealer at New England record shows.

 More recently, Chris designed a Monkees-themed app for Windows Phone users.
 The app also uses the Live Almanac's blog as its news feed.
 You can check out the app in the Windows Phone store.